-CesiumJS Mapping Pipeline Optimization: WebGPU Compute, Tile Streaming, and Framework Sync
+CesiumJS Mapping Pipeline Optimization: WebGPU Compute, Tile Streaming & Framework Sync

 Architecture Shift & Pipeline Bottlenecks

 Traditional CesiumJS relies on CPU-side tile parsing and fragmented WebGL draw calls that serialize geometry processing on the main thread.
-The primary bottlenecks emerge during Cesium3DTileset traversal, where JavaScript heap allocations, synchronous bounding volume checks, and matrix transformations stall frame pacing.
-By decoupling tile parsing from rendering and routing spatial attribute transformations through WebGPU compute shaders, we eliminate CPU serialization overhead.
-This architectural realignment forms the foundation of modern Framework Integration & Backend Synchronization, where spatial data flows directly from backend streams into GPU-accessible buffers without intermediate DOM or JS object creation.
+The primary bottlenecks emerge during Cesium3DTileset traversal, where JavaScript heap allocations, synchronous bounding-volume checks, and matrix transformations stall frame pacing.
+By decoupling tile parsing from rendering and routing spatial attribute transformations through WebGPU compute shaders, the CPU serialization overhead disappears.
+This realignment is the core of Framework Integration & Backend Synchronization, where spatial data flows from backend streams into GPU-accessible buffers without intermediate DOM or JS object creation.

 The legacy pipeline suffers from three compounding inefficiencies:

-- Synchronous Bounding Volume Tests: JavaScript performs recursive sphere/box intersection checks per frame, blocking the event loop during high-tile-count scenarios.
+1. Synchronous bounding-volume tests.
+JavaScript performs recursive sphere/box intersection checks per frame, blocking the event loop during high-tile-count scenarios.

-mat4libraries, generating transient garbage that triggers frequent GC pauses. - Fragmented Draw Calls: WebGL’s lack of native indirect dispatch forces CPU-side command buffer construction, limiting draw call throughput to ~10k–15k per frame on consumer hardware.
+3. Fragmented draw calls.
+WebGL’s lack of native indirect dispatch forces CPU-side command-buffer construction, limiting draw-call throughput to ~10k–15k per frame on consumer hardware.

 struct TileMetadata {